 A buzzing or humming noise often points to an electrical problem.
 If you hear buzzing but the unit isn't turning on, or if the fan is running but the compressor isn't, you could be dealing with a faulty capacitor.
 The capacitor is like a battery that gives the motors the jolt they need to start and run.
 When it fails, the motors can’t get going, and they’ll just hum.
 This can also be caused by loose wiring or a failing contactor.
 Because these issues involve high-voltage electrical components, this is not a DIY fix.
 A trained technician can safely diagnose the electrical issue and replace the necessary parts.

-Is It a Serious AC Problem?
-Watch for These Signs
+Serious AC Problem?
+Watch for These Warning Signs

 Sometimes, an air conditioner issue is more than a minor inconvenience.
 While a simple fix can often get things running again, certain symptoms point to deeper, more serious problems that need immediate attention.
 Ignoring these red flags can lead to catastrophic system failure, expensive repairs, and even safety hazards for your family.
 Think of these signs as your AC’s way of crying for help.
 It's one thing to have a clogged filter, but it's another entirely to have a refrigerant leak or a failing compressor, which are problems that require an expert touch.